Skip to main content

 Editorial Team

-The editorial team currently consists of the Editor-in-chief Ruth M. Mell (Technical University Darmstadt), the editorial assistants Rita Luppi (Università degli Studi di Milano), Ramona Pellegrino (Università degli Studi di Genova), Tara Rensch-Hewitt (Technical University Darmstadt), the head of the Section Corpora Harald Lüngen (Leibniz Institute for the German Language), as well as the editors of the journal Carolina Flinz (Università degli Studi di Milano) and Britta Hufeisen (Technische Universität Darmstadt).
+The editorial team currently consists of the editor-in-chief Ruth M. Mell (Technical University Darmstadt), the deputy editor-in-chief Rita Luppi (Università di Bologna), the editorial assistants Jihyeon Lee (Technische Universität Darmstadt) and Ramona Pellegrino (Università degli Studi di Genova), the head of the section practical reports/project presentations Franziska Wallner (Herder-Institut der Universität Leipzig), the head of the section corpora Harald Lüngen (Leibniz Institute for the German Language), as well as the editors of the journal Carolina Flinz (Università degli Studi di Milano) and Britta Hufeisen (Technische Universität Darmstadt).

 Ruth Maria Mell is the project lead of the project PraxisPro, a DAAD-funded initiative for the internationalization of teacher education programs at the TU Darmstadt.
 Ruth M. Mell received her doctorate at the University of Mannheim for her research on the language of the 1968 student protests with a special focus on the concept of enlightenment.
 Until 2018, focus of her academic work at the Leibnitz-Institut for German Language in Mannheim was the analysis of political language (for example in the Weimar republic) as well as corpus-based lexicographic work on the use of expressions on the level of the lexicon.
 Her current research connects the areas of teacher education, didactics and applied linguistics with concepts of research on specialized language, cross-cultural issues and heterogeneity.